Bee & Wasp Removal in Phoenix, AZ

 How do I know if I have wasps, hornets, or honey bees?

 Look at body shape, color, and nest.
 Wasps and hornets are slender with smooth narrow waists and long legs — typically yellow/black or black/white striped — and build paper nests with visible cells.
 Yellow jackets nest in ground holes or wall voids and are aggressive scavengers.
 Honey bees are fuzzy and golden-brown, smaller, and build hexagonal wax combs.
 Carpenter bees are large, fuzzy, and look almost identical to bumble bees but bore round 1/2-inch holes into wooden structures.
-The free inspection identifies the species and determines whether extermination (wasps/hornets/yellow jackets) or live relocation (honey bees) is the right response.
+The free inspection identifies the species and determines the safest treatment approach for your situation.

 Why is DIY wasp treatment dangerous?